 If you discover mold, clean the affected area promptly if it’s small.
 More importantly, identify and fix the source of moisture to prevent the mold from returning.
 If the mold is widespread, hidden in walls or ceilings, or causing health issues, consult a professional for proper mold remediation.

-Homeowner’s insurance may cover mold damage if it’s caused by a sudden and accidental water event, like a burst pipe.
+Homeowners insurance may cover mold damage caused by a sudden and accidental water event, like a burst pipe.
 However, damage from gradual issues, such as long-term leaks or poor maintenance, is typically not covered.
 Check your policy for specifics regarding mold coverage.

 How can I reduce humidity in my home to prevent mold?